 Rustic decorating can go in several different directions.
 Above, you’ll see some decorative elements that exemplify the “country home” or “farmhouse” style, with spacious decorating and a pastoral theme.
 Country home decorating typically includes simple but timeless designs (such as the cabinet above) and wall hangings with peaceful, rural scenes (such as the gorgeous cow painting you see here).

 In this example, you’ll find two more key aspects of the style: shiplap accents (seen in the shelves) and abundant greenery.
 Put together, these elements call to mind a weathered and verdant look, like an inviting mountainside barn, which offers an appealing contrast with the clean and modern look of the room above.
 Such rustic touches work even better in homes that feature exposed wood beam ceilings such as the above example.

 Sliding barn doors are another popular element of this bucolic style of decoration.
 A sliding barn door can be used in a wide variety of contexts–from the door to a master bathroom to a protective covering for a TV.
 The addition of a digital fireplace also makes the room more cozy and homey—just the atmosphere that many homeowners want in a manufactured home with country-style decor.

 Mountain-style ambiance can also be a great look for your bathroom.
 In this example, a single shiplap wall, soaker tub, and hanging lantern-style vases combine for an almost mystical ambiance that immerses the occupant in the glory of the natural world.

 Looking for more tips on mobile home maintenance and improvement, or more inspiration for decorating your manufactured home?
-See our Mobile Home Living section, where you’ll find romantic decoration ideas, examples of modern style mobile homes, tips for staging your mobile home to sell and much more.
+See more from our section about living in a mobile home, where you’ll find romantic decoration ideas, examples of modern style mobile homes, tips for staging your mobile home to sell and much more.